 Can the Cheshire Police Authority lock android phone like locking up the PC?
 My computer is blocked by Cheshire Police Authority Virus (alias Cheshire Constabulary virus).
 It says I have to pay £100 Ukash or Paysafecard to unlock my computer.
 Is it real police or just a scam?
 Will I be arrested by the UK police if i don’t pay for it?
 I feel scared.
 My son’s android phone also get blocked by this thing, still my husband has a Samsung gallaxy s3 and he got the £100 Ukash or Paysafecard fine and we went to safe mode and he saw on his applications a porn site was downloaded and he never put it there and cannot delete it.
-How do we get rid of Cheshire Police Authority Virus (Ukash Scam) that blocked my computer?
+How do we get rid of Cheshire Police Authority Virus (Ukash Scam) that blocked my computer or Mac book pro?

 Cheshire Police Authority Virus (Ukash Scam) is a brand new Ransomware that mainly targets to attack computer users in United Kingdom just like the former virus called PCEU virus.
 Generally, this virus may infect your system while you are installing a game or program, opening a picture, playing a video file or shopping online.
 Then it locks your computer claiming that you have violated the law and refuses to let you access your system until you pay a fine of 100 pounds through Ukash or Paysafecard.
 Although everything seems to be legitimate because this tricky virus pretends itself to be from United Kingdom Police, and it even detects users’ IP addresses, computer users should not be taken in this hoax because Cheshire Police Authority virus is just a notorious virus designed by cyber criminals who only want to steal money from your pocket.
 But now, it infects many mobile devices, such as android phone, android tablet or Ipad.